 Market pressure by consumers for healthy, natural, ‘kitchen-cupboard’ ingredients requires aggressive advancements in technology from ingredient manufacturers.

 Sodium reduction presents challenges for both food safety and taste.
 We have responded to the issues of natural flavor enhancement and salt reduction with the application of a spray-dried extract derived from vegetables that is not based on potassium chloride (KCl).
-In our solution, Camlow™ P, the presence of naturally occurring “umami/kokumi” compounds stimulate the fifth taste and lead to a perception of increased flavor, saltiness (which allows for sodium reduction), meatiness and MSG/I+G replacement.
+In our solution, Camlow™ P, the presence of naturally occurring “umami/kokumi” compounds stimulate the fifth taste and lead to a perception of increased flavor, saltiness (which allows for sodium reduction) and meatiness.
 The product is classified as “natural flavor” on the ingredient label.